2i2c-org/infrastructure/docs/topic/access-creds/cloud-auth.md

 In some cases we need to gain root access to an AWS account, e.g. migrating billing responsibility to a client.
 To do this,

 1. Log into the AWS SSO and take note of the Account ID (12 digits) and root user email address that you want to gain root access to.
+This information is also available by viewing "Organizations" from the [2i2c-sandbox account](https://us-east-1.console.aws.amazon.com/organizations/v2/home/accounts).
 The root user email address is usually aliased to `support@2i2c.org`.
 1. Sign into AWS and click on {bdg-muted-line}`Sign in using root user email`.
 1. Enter the root user email address and click on {bdg-muted-line}`Next`.
 1. Click on {bdg-muted-line}`Forgot password`.